What We’re Doing Now

 Simply put, the City is buying more power than it currently needs.

-Over the past few years, the energy market in Texas has also experienced a fundamental change.
-Forecasts provided by the Electric Reliability Council of Texas, the State’s energy grid operator, have proven to be unreliable.
+Over the past few years, the energy market in Texas has experienced a fundamental change.
+Forecasts provided by industry experts have been challenging to employ correctly.
 What were perceived as anomalies in 2016 and 2017, such as reduced consumption, unpredictable pricing, and unusually cold weather, masked the true impact of a depressed global energy market.
 The effect of depressed energy prices became abundantly obvious in 2018.

-At the same time, the utility is seeing a drop in consumer demand which is largely driven by conservation efforts, energy-saving technologies, and more energy-efficient new construction.
-Due to these two factors, the City ended the 2018 fiscal year with a $6.84 million shortfall in the electric fund, leaving a fund balance of $1.97 million.
+To a lesser extent, the utility is seeing a drop in individual consumer demand driven by conservation efforts, energy-saving technologies, and more energy-efficient new construction.
+Due to these factors, the City ended the 2018 fiscal year with a $6.84 million shortfall in the electric fund, leaving a fund balance of $1.97 million.

 In 2016, 2017, and 2018, the City addressed these ongoing challenges with one-time solutions, including adjusting how the City financed electric infrastructure projects, such as cash versus debt financing, adjusting the timing of projects, increasing the PCA on electric bills, and completing a rate study.
 All these efforts were intended to resolve what was previously perceived as one-time problems.